mpi-performance-guidelines/mpi-performance-guidelines.github.io/unintended-sync.md

 process.
 The MPI runtime makes progress on all outstanding operations, resulting in a ~30% reduction in communication time compared to the previous trace using nonblocking receives and blocking sends.

+### Takeaway

+In general, use nonblocking operations and delay synchronizing with other processes for the best performance.
+Unintended synchronizations through MPI communication or otherwise lead to delays and can cause imbalance in your code, resulting in wasted cycles.

 [hpc-toolkit]: https://hpctoolkit.org/
 [demystifying-progress]: /demystifying-progress/